kdmhorn/powercli/README.md

 # powercli
-Various PowerCLI Scripts
-Project is a repository for PowerCLI scripts
+This repository contains various PowerCLI scripts and projects.